 Grid electricity will not solve all problems.
 It is a technically efficient solution for many areas, but not for all.
 The process of expansion and connection also takes many years (once the grid reaches a township, it can take anywhere between one to four years for households to complete their connections).
 There exist immediate opportunities for electrifying villages without relying on or waiting for the grid.
 Two promising technologies to achieve this are solar power and micro hydropower.
 Currently, largely as a result of charitable or non-governmental efforts, there has been an emergence of small solar devices used for basic lighting and charging of mobile phones.
 Another technology being used are diesel generators, with individuals in a village paying a fee to access its electricity.
 Section 5 looks at these in closer detail.
-Current installed off-grid generation capacity is about 135MW, but growing quickly.

-4. Pricing energy correctly
+4 Pricing energy correctly

-Figure 8: Residential grid electricity tariff structures for various countries

-Data: Respective government agencies
+Figure 8: Residential grid electricity tariff structures for various countries.
+Data: Respective government agencies.

 Electricity comes relatively cheap for those who can access it in Myanmar.
 The benefits of electrification hinge on it being affordable.
 However, finding the right price is not straightforward.
 An examination of the electricity tariff structure across various ASEAN countries reveals that Myanmar has some of the lowest rates in the region (Figure 8).
-Per kilowatt-hour, the average cost in Myanmar is 2.8 cents (US\$), compared to an ASEAN average of around 11.3 cents per kWh.
-There has been a recent change in 2014, but public sentiment remains quite opposed to rate increases.
+Per kilowatt-hour, the average cost in Myanmar is 2.8 cents (US\$), compared to an ASEAN average of around 11.3 cents per kWh.20 There has been a recent change in 2014, but public sentiment remains quite opposed to rate increases.
 Depreciation of the kyat makes electricity supply from natural gas more expensive, as prices are denominated in US dollars.

-Determining the correct electricity price or tariff is a key policy objective.
+Determing the correct electricity price or tariff is a key policy objective.
 First, the facts: the existing rates are not financially sustainable over the long term.
 Recent reforms have allowed private (and international) companies to assist in the generation of electricity.
 However, all electricity is still sold to the state-economic enterprises, which then transmit and distribute the electricity to consumers at established rates.
 The revenues from sales of electricity must at least offset the costs.
 This is currently not the case: for each unit of electricity sold to consumers, the government is making a loss.
-In recent fiscal year, the loss is around 22 kyats per KWh of final sales, or totaling over 240 billion kyats (approx. \$200 million).
-Depreciation of the kyat, increased gas prices, and larger private participation (less hydropower) have all increased the cost of generation.
+The result is considerable debt: budget figures for MOEP reveal around a \$300m deficit in the recent fiscal year.